pragmatta/oino-ts/README.md

  DELETE FROM [OrderDetails] WHERE ("OrderID"=11077 AND "ProductID"=99);
  ```

- ## JSON/CSV Serialization
+ ## Universal Serialization
- OINO handles serialization of data to JSON and back based on the data model.
+ OINO handles serialization of data to JSON/CSV/etc. and back based on the data model.
 It knows what columns exist, what is their data type and how to convert each to JSON/CSV and back.
-This allows also partial data to be sent, i.e. you can send only columns that are updated or even send extra columns and have them ignored.
+This allows also partial data to be sent, i.e. you can send only columns that need updating or even send extra columns and have them ignored.

- In addition to that OINO extends the JSON/CSV datamodel by supporting blob columns through BASE64 encoding and normalization of datetime columns to ISO 8601 format (you can also treat them as strings and handle proper formatting).
+ ### Features
+ - Files can be sent to BLOB fields using BASE64 encoding.
+ - Datetimes are (optionally) normalized to ISO 8601 format.

+ ### Supported content types
+ - JSON
+ - CSV
+  - Comma-separated, doublequotes
+  - unquoted literal `null` represents null values
+  - unquoted empty string represents undefined values (i.e. will not be set)
+ - Form data
+  -

  ## Database Abstraction
  OINO functions as a database abstraction, providing a consistent interface for working with different databases.
 It abstracts out different conventions in connecting, making queries and formatting data.